revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-76.Charles asked what are the rules for local and global variables in Python, how will you explain this to him?
+76. Charles asked what are the rules for local and global variables in Python.
+How will you explain this to him?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)